tonedef71/jotto-2020/README.md

-# jotto-2020
+# jotto-2020-web-client
-The game game of Jotto recreated as a web API implemented with the Mule 4 integration platform.
+The EnyoJS-based web client which uses the Jotto 2020 game API.